 While some might think such a technology is the stuff of movies and books, HAL is already in practical use as a recognized medical device in Europe.

 “Humans’ physical functions get weaker as they age or experience sickness or injuries.
-How to support the weakened or paralyzed physical functions or improve them is a significant issue,” the Tsukuba University professor said in an interview last month.
+How to support the weakened or paralyzed physical functions or improve them is a significant issue,” said Sankai, a professor at the University of Tsukuba, in an interview last month.